A.M.E. Zion Church of Kingston: Notable people and contributions

-Manformer pastors were influential in local, state, and national affairs.
+Many former pastors were influential in local, state, and national affairs.
 Reverend Jeremiah R.B.
 Smith (served from 1882 to 1887) was a member of the Star of Zion, wrote for many anti-slavery publications, and was a former soldier.
 He was the first African-American chaplain of the Grand Army of the Republic (GAR).
 Also, Rev. Dr. Stephen Conrad was featured by Life Magazine in 1938 for being the first African-American president of Peekskill's Minister's Association.
 Later, during the Civil Rights Movement, several influential members (Everette C. Hodge and Leonard Van Dyke) were prominent local activists.
 Van Dyke was the city's first African-American alderman and represented the Fourth Ward.

-In addition to religious services, the AME Zion Church of Kingston served as a meeting place for such clubs as the Boy Scouts, the black Elks Club (IPOEW), Odd Fellows, and National Association for the Advancement of Colored People (NAACP), and later the Maria Coles Perkins Lawton Progressive Women's Club.
+In addition to religious services, the AME Zion Church of Kingston served as a meeting place for such clubs as the Boy Scouts, the Improved Benevolent and Protective Order of Elks of the World, Grand United Order of Odd Fellows in America, and National Association for the Advancement of Colored People (NAACP), and later the Maria Coles Perkins Lawton Progressive Women's Club.
 The latter was a division of Empire State Federation of Women's Clubs (ESFWC), established in 1908 by M.C.
 Perkins Lawton.
 The ESFWC was the organization that provided support for Harriet Tubman until her death in 1913.